 Knowing how much to save for a deposit is a great way to stay disciplined and on track to meet your homeownership goals.
 Here is some information to help you find the magic number.

 Your deposit depends on the price of the property you are buying.
 Calculating your borrowing power in advance helps you lock in a budget for your purchase, bringing you one step closer to figuring out your deposit amount.

-Borrowing power calculations provide a guide to what a lender may believe is affordable based on your income, financial commitments and living expenses.
+Borrowing power calculations guide a lender to believe it is affordable based on income, financial commitments and living expenses.
 You do not need to borrow the total amount – it is vital only to borrow what you are comfortable with.

-When talking about deposits, you will often hear terms like LVR and LMI.
+When talking about deposits, you often hear terms like LVR and LMI.
 What are they?

-LVR is the percentage of your loan against the property's value.
-Most standard home loans are based on borrowing up to 80% of a property's value, which means you will be contributing a 20% deposit.
+LVR is the percentage of your loan against the property’s value.
+Most standard home loans are based on borrowing up to 80% of a property’s value, which means you will contribute a 20% deposit.

 Government Schemes also provide an opportunity to borrow up to 95% without paying LMI.
 If you need to know more about these Schemes, speak to ASA Mortgage Brokers mortgage specialist.

 LMI – Lenders Mortgage Insurance